skyvers/skyve-dev-guide/_pages/appendix.md

 ```

 #### Create a folder for content
-Skyve includes the elastic content repository - the repository requires a dedicated folder to persist files.
+Skyve includes content management - for file uploads and images - the repository requires a dedicated folder to persist files.
 The user credential running wildfly (for example) will need read-write permissions to this folder.

 ### Create a folder for addins
 Typically, it's easiest to add one add-ins subfolder for all your projects, and refer to it directly in all project JSON settings files: